rabulsara02/cse15l-lab-reports/lab-report-5.md

 ### Student Question

-<p>  I am currently trying to find a .java with the most lines in a directory.
+<p>  I am currently trying to find a .java with the most lines in a directory that is full of .java files.
 I know that the wc command lets me do that, but I am getting an output for each file. <br>
   I am getting only one line that looks like this.
   I have included my command below as well.
 </p>